wp-plugins/zemanta/readme.txt

-=== Related Posts and Images by Zemanta ===
+=== Related Posts & Images by Zemanta ===
 Contributors: zemanta, andddd
-Tags: related posts, thumbnails, images, seo, related content, widget, plugin, popular, similar, related, posts Requires at least: 2.8
+Tags: related posts, related posts thumbnails, images, seo, related content, widget, plugin, popular posts, similar posts, related, posts
+Requires at least: 2.8
 Tested up to: 3.4.1
 Stable Tag: 1.2.1

-Zemanta finds related posts and related images while you write your post.
+This plugin finds related posts and related images while you write your post.
 Pick related posts with a single click!

 == Description ==

-Zemanta recommends **related posts**, images, links, and tags from both your blog and half a million other blogs.
-You save time, increase your SEO, and become a member of our network of over 120,000 bloggers.
+Add **related posts**, related images and tags from your blog and half a million other blogs.
+You save time, increase your SEO, and become a member of our network of over 120,000 bloggers!

-Zemanta offers you:
+This plugin offers you:

 * **Related posts**: Zemanta will recommend related posts from all of your blogs (click "My Sources")
 * **Increasing your authority**: Increase your authority by linking to most authoritative related posts (good for SEO).
 * **Related Images**: Use related images right from the sidebar.
 Related images are free to use and proper credits are added by default.
 * **Your own images**: Connect your Instagram & Flickr accounts and insert your images!
-* **Link Love**: Link to other bloggers' posts that we recommend and in turn, we'll recommend your posts to other bloggers.
+* **Link Love**: Link to other bloggers' related posts that we recommend and in turn, we'll recommend your posts to other bloggers.
 Then find out how much love (links, tweets, likes) each of your posts received via Zemanta Dashboard.
 * **Affiliate Programs**: Amazon and Fashion Traffic are supported.

 After Zemanta analyzes your post, a simple point and click interface allows you to easily insert related posts, related images, links and tags.
 By not having to search for related posts, you will save time and increase the efficiency of your editorial process.